their policies towards LGBTs

 "The board and I wanted to prevent this divisive issue from tearing World Vision apart and potentially crippling our ability to accomplish our vital kingdom mission of loving and serving the poorest of the poor in the name of Christ."

 They announced their decision on Monday, MAR-24.
-Response from the evangelical community was very quick and very negative.
+Response from the evangelical community was very quick and extremely negative.

 Two days later, they restored their previous discriminatory policy.

-This is a case where an agency wanted to be more tolerant and inclusive but was met with such a massive pushback by fundamentalist and other evangelical Christians that they were forced to retract their decision.
+This is a case where an agency wanted to be more tolerant but was forced to continue their discrimination.

 More details, including some of the vicious criticisms of World Vision and portions of an entry by Benjamin L. Corey in his "Formerly Fundie" blog on Patheos titled "The Day Evangelicalism Died."